KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/dissector/README.md

 5. BIT 7 - low 8 bits of image height; the value is actual height divided by 8
 6. BIT 8-11 - datetime of the capture
 7. BIT 12-15 - length of I-Frame payload
-8. BIT 16-19 - unknown value, observed to always be equal to 1
+8. BIT 16-19 - first 4 bits of an I-Frame payload

 Same exact header fields are shared between I-Frames (FC) and snapshots (FE).